DevExpress/dotnet-eud/interface-elements-for-desktop/articles/print-preview/print-preview-for-winforms/zooming/zoom-print-preview-to-show-whole-pages-or-fit-content.md

 ---
 title: Zoom Print Preview to Show Whole Pages or Fit Content
 ---
+# Zoom Print Preview to Show Whole Pages or Fit Content
 ## Zoom Documents to Fit Page Content
 To zoom to the page or text width, click the **Zooming** box.
 The following list will be invoked.